 Hydrometeorological hazards: They are of atmospheric, hydrological or oceanographic origin.
-Examples are tropical cyclones (also known as typhoons and hurricanes); floods, including flash floods; drought; heatwaves and cold spells; and coastal storm surges.
-Hydrometeorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics and in the transport and dispersal of toxic substances and volcanic eruption material (UNDRR.
-2021).
+Examples are floods, including flash floods; drought; heatwaves and cold spells; and coastal storm surges.
+Hydrometeorological conditions may also be a factor in other hazards such as landslides, wildland fires, locust plagues, epidemics and in the transport and dispersal of toxic substances and volcanic eruption material (modified from UNDRR, 2021).